 Even if a singer is fairly consistent during the recording process, producers often add compression to tighten up the vocal mix.
 For more detailed vocal compression tips, read on here.

 Listen to a dry vocal recording, then with light compression to smooth out some of the peaks.
 For example, the Ouuu swell that happens at the end of “you” is less noticeable once compressed.

 A de-esser is a type of compression tuned to be sensitive to noisy, high-frequency vocal sounds called sibilance.
 The main culprits are Sss sounds, which is where the de-esser gets its name, but the letters F, X, and T can introduce issues as well.

 Words with accentuated sibilances scratch listeners’ ears, especially if they use headphones.
 They are generally thought of as simply annoying, but can also cause distortion.
 If you read “Sing a Song of Sixpence” out-loud you will get a good idea of how sibilances can be a problem when recording.

 Microphones that capture a lot high end are typically prone to sibilance issues.
 Too much compression can lead to these nasty whistling sounds too, so always place your de-esser before a compressor in your effects chain.

 In this new recording, there is a particularly harsh “S” at the beginning of the word “sleep.”
-Using RX 6 De-ess, the “S” sound can be attenuated.
+Using the De-ess module in RX, the “S” sound can be attenuated.
 For the purpose of demonstration, the result is more extreme than it should be.
 The goal is not to remove all sibilance, but to tame them for a more pleasant, controlled vocal.